Agencies are all the same. Or so you may believe.

 - Compared data provided by the local and state government

 - Determined total universe and available universe available to determine possible patient population

-- In addition, we also analyzed growth patterns and market conditions to determine our channel mix optimization for the coming year
+- Evaluated growth patterns and market conditions to determine channel mix optimization for the coming year

 The Rogue Way, on the other hand, is to reverse engineer out attention and intent to determine the proper sequence of channel, platform, and message.